theKashey/stylelint-semantic-groups/README.md

 # stylelint-semantic-groups

-Opinionated group based SCSS property ordering for better maintability and perception.
+Opinionated group based SCSS property ordering for better `maintainability` and `perception`.

 📖 Theory behind: [Harry Potter and the Order of CSS](https://dev.to/thekashey/happy-potter-and-the-order-of-css-5ec)